popphp/docs/getting_started/routing.rst

 * ``http://localhost/users``
 * ``http://localhost/users/edit/1001``

-For CLI like, you can define a dynamic route like this:
+For CLI, you can define a dynamic route like this:

 .. code-block:: php